JanHerca/urantiapedia/output/wikijs/en/article/Halbert_Katzen/Etymology_of_Coined_Terminology.md

 ### Veluntia

-[UB 41:4.6](/en/The_Urantia_Book/41#p4_6)  The massive sun of Veluntia, one of the largest in Orvonton …
+<a id="a717_0"></a>[UB 41:4.6](/en/The_Urantia_Book/41#p4_6)  The massive sun of Veluntia, one of the largest in Orvonton …

 ### Vevona

-[UB 39:5.5](/en/The_Urantia_Book/39#p5_5)  3. _The Souls of Peace._ … Although these angels were largely thwarted in their early efforts on Urantia, Vevona, chief of the souls of peace in Adam’s day, was left on Urantia and is now attached to the staff of the resident governor general.
+<a id="a721_0"></a>[UB 39:5.5](/en/The_Urantia_Book/39#p5_5)  3. _The Souls of Peace._ … Although these angels were largely thwarted in their early efforts on Urantia, Vevona, chief of the souls of peace in Adam’s day, was left on Urantia and is now attached to the staff of the resident governor general.
 And it was this same Vevona who, when Michael was born, heralded to the worlds, as the leader of the angelic host, “Glory to God in Havona and on earth peace and good will among men.”
 This living outpost of peace (Ve), who is consecrated in God’s service (vo), is the salt of heaven on earth (na).

 vedette (n.) “mounted sentinel placed in advance of an outpost,” from Latin videre “to see” or else from Latin vigil “watchful, awake,” from PIE root \*weg- “to be strong, be lively.”